Road trips are one of our favorite types of family vacations because they allow for awesome family bonding time.

 Travel Food Tip #1: Use up your most delicate fruit first when on long-haul road trips.

 In other words, start by eating bananas and berries, then move on to more sturdy produce such as apples and oranges.

-Save raisins and dried fruits for last as they do not risk spoiling.
+As an additional road trip food idea, save raisins and dried fruits for the end of the road trip as they do not risk spoiling.

 Road Trip Food List: Lunch